AdamPaternostro/Azure-SQL-DW-Synapse-Test-Case-Runner/README.md

 ### Running the test
 - Have your data to be loaded to Synapse in an Azure storage account in the same region
+  - Please note: You should put in a request to raise Azure quota for Synapse.
+If you are on a short timeline and you might need to do your PoC in a different region than your normal region.
+Please be flexible (since this is a PoC and not production).
 - Have your data in CSV or Parquet files and have a flat struture (not nested data types)
 - If you are concerned about testing the load loads:
      - Split the data: https://techcommunity.microsoft.com/t5/azure-synapse-analytics/how-to-maximize-copy-load-throughput-with-file-splits/ba-p/1314474
 - Load the data using the COPY (or Polybase) command: https://docs.microsoft.com/en-us/azure/data-factory/connector-azure-sql-data-warehouse#use-copy-statement
+   - You can also use ADF to load your tables for a more repeatable process
 - Load into Heap tables
 - Load from staging tables to your final tables
   - Figure out the data should be distributed: round robin, ordered cluster columnstore, etc.